0E9B061F/0E9B061F.github.io/src/blog/old-sf-mags-venture-and-fsf-upcoming-reviews.md

 ::fig[*Venture Science Fiction* cover, May 1969]{#vsf-001-001}

-The horror-ish aesthetic of the cover made this one stand out and I was rewarded with some excellent illustrations by :sfa[Bert Tanner]{#25140}.
+The horror-ish aesthetic of the cover made this one stand out and I was rewarded with some excellent illustrations by :sfa[Bert Tanner|25140].
 This issue is from *VSF*'s second run, neither of which lasted long.
 The magazine did have some impact though: the first publication of :w[Sturgeon's Law] was in *VSF*, and Asimov's popsci column began here, as mentioned above.
-It also published :w[Vonda N. McIntyre]'s first story, and an early story by :w[James Tiptree Jr.]
+It also published :w[Vonda N. McIntyre's|] first story, and an early story by :w[James Tiptree Jr.]

 :::gal
 ::fig[*VSF* contents]{#vsf-001-003}